LeFamil99/DodgeRP/README.md

 - 1/7/2021 [20:53 PM] version Alpha 0.8 :
 ```
 - Added Animations to the character
-- Added Animations for the buttons
+- Added Animations to the buttons
 - Added a Settings wheel for when it will be needed
 ```